 Kimberly Howard graduated from Morehead State University with an undergraduate degree in Moderate to Severe Disabilities (P-12) and Master’s Degree in Educational Counseling with a Rank 1 in Learning and Behavior Disorders (P – 12).
 For the past several years Kimberly has been a Field Training Coordinator for Kentucky Autism Training Center.
 Prior to working at Kentucky Autism Training Center Kimberly taught in a highly structured classroom in Fleming county Kentucky for students diagnosed with autism and for children that needed autism like supports.
 Prior to teaching in the highly structured classroom Kimberly was a special education teacher for several years teaching at the elementary, middle and high school levels in Menifee, Rowan and Fleming Counties.
 In her current role at KATC, Kimberly provides direct training and technical assistance to education staff, social and community personnel, counselors, job coaches and families

 Field Training Coordinator - Michelle Antle, Ed.S.

 Michelle Antle currently works as a Field Training Coordinator for the Kentucky Autism Training Center.
-She is also a school psychologist and has worked in the public school setting for the last 11 years.
-Michelle also has experience in the mental health field as she served as the Autism Coordinator for Family Options, Inc. and worked with children and families through the Impact Plus program.
+She is also a school psychologist and has worked in the public school setting for the last 16 years.
+Michelle is married to her husband, Jason, and they have two children, Alivia and Houston.
+Michelle enjoys spending time with her family and traveling.